Sometimes we rush to answer a question when it might help to slow down and earn the solution.

 - Even in how some leaders talk to their people

-A shift in perspective helps.
+A shift in perspective can help.

 When someone tells me it’s better to rush to give the answer, I ask them to reframe the situation.

 First — let’s not call it an answer.
+Let’s call it a solution.

 We’re not here to be answer-spitting machines.
 AI already does that.

-Can you feel the difference already?
+Can you feel the difference between an answer and an earned solution?

 I work to earn the Customer’s faith and trust in my solution.